Would You Let Elon Musk Into Your Mind? The Truth Behind Neuralink’s Brain Chips

 The very thing that makes you…you.

-Neuralink wants to make it seem ordinary: a ten-minute procedure, a perfectly steady robot hand, a tiny coin-sized chip.
+Neuralink wants to make it seem totally normal, a ten-minute procedure from a perfectly steady robot hand to insert a tiny coin-sized chip.
 But no matter how easy they say it is, it’s hard not to feel the tingle of sci-fi running up your spine.

-Because when brain surgery starts looking like a tech launch, you have to wonder: are we upgrading our lives, or auctioning off the last private space we have left?
+When brain surgery starts looking like a tech launch, you have to wonder are we upgrading our lives, or auctioning off the last private space we have left?

 The Quickest Surgery You’ll Ever Have

-This isn’t like replacing a phone battery or installing a new screen protector.
-This is the seat of your consciousness.
-The place where memory, identity, and personality all hide.
+This isn’t like replacing a phone battery or installing a new screen protector, people.
+This is the seat of your consciousness, you know, the place where memory, identity, and personality all hide.
 What happens if the robot slips?
 Or if the chip fails?
 Or if Neuralink pushes a firmware update that goes sideways?

-This is not a cosmetic upgrade in any way.
-It isn’t like choosing a shinier phone with the better camera lense.
-It’s neural invasion, dressed up in the language of convenience.
+This is not a cosmetic upgrade in any way, it isn’t like choosing a shinier phone with the better camera lense.
+It’s neural invasion, dressed up in promises so sweet they could give you a cavity.

-The potential is huge, yes.
+The potential is huge, yes, I get that.
 But so is the gamble.

 Healing the Brain vs. Hacking It